How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 Light Requirements

-Teddy Bear Vine grows best in bright, indirect light.
-Some morning sunshine is beneficial to enhance the leaf color.
+Teddy Bear Vine Plant grows best in bright indirect light.
+Four to Six hours of morning sunshine is beneficial to enhance the leaf color.

 Temperature and Humidity

-Cyanotis kewensis requires an average warmth within the range of 15-270C with a minimum of 130C inorder to thrive.
+Cyanotis kewensis requires an average warmth within the range of 15-270C and a minimum of 130C to thrive.
+Keep it away from cold drafts to avoid leaf drop and reduced growth.

 Potting Mix